commerceblock/pymainstay/README.md

 #### Bitcoin blockchain verification

 To verify a specified sequence proof against the Bitcoin blockchain, a connection to a full Bitcoin node must be provided.
-This is set using the `-b` argument, and can be either an RPC URL with autentication details or a public HTTP address (for a remote block explorer).
+This is set using the `-b` argument, and can be either an RPC URL with authentication details or a public HTTP address (for a remote block explorer).
 The Bitcoin node can also be set in the client config.
 For example:

 	$ msc config -b username:password@localhost:8332